shomin/sensor_drivers/README.md

 sensor.c file:
 ###
 	- This file contains the implementation for all the sensor driver APIs.

 sensor_support.c
 ###
 	- This file shall be used as an user guidance, here you can find samples of
 		- Initialize the sensor with I2C/SPI communication
 			- Add your code to the SPI and/or I2C bus read and bus write functions.
-        - Return value can be chosen by yourself, API just passes that value to your application code
+				- Return value can be chosen by yourself
+				- API just passes that value to your application code
 			- Add your code to the delay function
 			- Change I2C address accordingly in sensor.h
 		- Power mode configuration of the sensor
 		- Get and set functions usage
 		- Reading the sensor read out data